This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 Best Sleeping Bag – Runner Up

-Sea To Summit Spark 18F Review
+Sea To Summit Spark 15F Review

-The Sea to Summit Spark III / 18F is also one of the roomiest ultralight bags in this review and has a full-length zip, which adds a little to the overall weight of the bag in comparison to others in this review.
+It has a full-length zip, which adds a little to the overall weight of the bag in comparison to others in this review.
 That small amount of extra weight allows you to open the bag into a quilt when the nights are warmer.

 Compare Prices: